Heart Failure, Acutely Decompensated

 Incidence

-• Medicare spends more to diagnose and treat HF than any other medical condition.
-HF is the most common cause of admission and readmission in the United States in those >65 years of age, responsible for >1 million annual hospitalizations.
+See “Heart Failure, Chronic.”
+HF is one of the most common causes of admission and readmission in the United States in those >65 years of age, responsible for >1 million annual hospitalizations.

-• About half of people who have HF die within 5 years of diagnosis.
-90% of patients who have HF die within 10 years.
-Newer studies have cited a 37% mortality rate within 1 year in the elderly population.
+HF is primarily a disease of the elderly.
+About half of people who have HF die within 5 years of diagnosis, and 90% of patients who have HF die within 10 years.
+See “Heart Failure, Chronic.”

-• Two potential pathophysiologic conditions lead to the clinical findings of HF, namely systolic and/or diastolic heart dysfunction.
-See “Heart Failure: Chronic.”
-Systolic dysfunction: an inotropic abnormality, and diastolic dysfunction: a compliance abnormality
+• Two main pathophysiologic conditions lead to the clinical findings of HF, namely systolic and/or diastolic dysfunction.
+See “Heart Failure, Chronic.”
+Systolic dysfunction is an inotropic abnormality, while diastolic dysfunction is a compliance abnormality.

-• The terms HF with reduced, midrange, preserved, or improved LVEF (HFrEF, HFmrEF, HFpEF, and HFimpEF respectively) have been adopted recently.
+• The terms HF with reduced, midrange, or preserved LVEF (HFrEF, HFmrEF, HFpEF, respectively) describe the HF phenotypes.

-• Recent American HF guidelines have also described three clinical profiles of patients with ADHF that take into account the patient’s clinical manifestations, hemodynamics, and systemic perfusion:
+• HF guidelines have also described three clinical profiles of patients with ADHF that take into account the patient’s clinical manifestations, hemodynamics, and systemic perfusion:

 • Patients with depression of cardiac output: evidenced by hypotension, renal hypoperfusion, and/or shock